nanovazquez/reactjs-training/exercise-1/README.md

 In this exercise, we will introduce the two core libraries that we will use to develop web applications: [React](https://reactjs.org/) and [TypeScript](https://www.typescriptlang.org/).
 For this, we'll go through small but concrete examples that will help us to understand the main concepts, one at a time.

-But before starting to code, we need to analyze what we are going to do.
-Think about the most common UI layout you've seen, and ask yourself the following questions:
+But before starting to code, we need to understand what we are going to do.
+Think about the most common user interface (UI) layout you've seen, and ask yourself:

-1. If I have to implement this, where should I start?
+1. If I have to make this, where should I start?
+Do I have to do all by myself?
 Is there something out there that I can use?
 1. How can I split the work into different tasks?
 What are the most important ones?
 1. Is it possible to reuse what I'm going to do with other or future projects?